 Preparing For An Allergy Skin Test

-Tell us about all medicines you are taking, including over-the-counter drugs.
+If you have an upcoming allergy skin testing appointment with us, we will need to know about all medicines you are taking, including over-the-counter drugs.
 Since allergy medicines, including over-the-counter antihistamines, stop allergic reactions, you should not take them for a few days before the test.
-Talk to your doctor about discontinuing your allergy medicines prior to the test.

 After The Allergy Skin Test